Node-RF: Learning Generalized Continuous Space-Time Scene Dynamics with Neural ODE-based NeRFs¶

 | MotionGS | 0.1760 | 0.7693 | 0.99465 | 0.97562 |

-Node-RF achieves the best performance on all four metrics, with particularly notable advantages in Motion Smoothness and Subject Consistency, demonstrating that nODE-driven continuous evolution maintains physically plausible smooth motion and object consistency during long-range extrapolation.
+Ours achieves the best results across all four metrics, particularly in Motion Smoothness and Subject Consistency, demonstrating that nODE-driven continuous evolution maintains physically plausible motion and object consistency during long-range extrapolation.

 Pendulum Dataset (Interpolation + Extrapolation)¶